Broad Street railway station (England): Expansion and development

 Broad Street was an immediate success and caused NLR traffic to double in a short space of time.
 A fourth approach line was added in 1874, a further (eighth) platform in 1891, and a final (ninth) platform in 1913.
 Two covered footbridges were added at the front of the main building in 1890 in order to provide direct access from the street to the platforms.

 At its peak at the turn of the 20th century, Broad Street was the third-busiest station in London (after Liverpool Street and Victoria).
 At this time, more than one train per minute arrived or departed Broad Street during rush hour, with over 27 million passengers in 1902.
 The Great Northern Railway also used Broad Street as a supplement to its King's Cross terminal to the west.
 On 1 February 1910, the LNWR introduced a "City to City" service from Broad Street to Coventry, Birmingham New Street and Wolverhampton.
-The service only lasted for a few years, before being withdrawn on 22 February 1915 as a result of World War I. Nevertheless, the majority of Broad Street's traffic was local suburban services.
+The service only lasted for five years, before being withdrawn on 22 February 1915 as a result of World War I. Nevertheless, the majority of Broad Street's traffic was local suburban services.

 Decline

 In the early years of the 20th century, the North London Line suffered a reduction in passengers and, especially, revenue, owing to the expansion of the bus, tram and Underground networks.
 In 1909, the NLR passed general handling of trains to the LNWR.
-By 1913, numbers had dropped to 44.6 per cent compared to 1900, and by 1921 to only 23.3 percent and the patronage of Broad Street station declined accordingly.
+By 1913, numbers had dropped to 44.6 per cent compared to 1900, and by 1921 to only 23.3 per cent and the patronage of Broad Street station declined accordingly.
 On 8 September 1915, the station was damaged by a Zeppelin attack.

 In the face of the competition, the governing board finally decided to electrify the NLR, on the two-conductor-rail at 600 V DC system, and electrified passenger services started on 1 October 1916, using Oerlikon rolling stock, though the Watford service was not electrified until 10 July 1922.
 At the terminus, only the western five lines were ever electrified.
 Electrification appeared to stem the tide of passenger losses.
 Electric services to Richmond and Kew began on 1 October 1916, followed by peak services to Watford on 16 April 1917.
 The latter were increased to all-day services on 10 July 1922.
 By this time, there were four trains per hour to Richmond and two per hour to Watford.
 Steam services continued to Poplar, with a peak service to Tring.
 These latter trains continued to use old livery, without modern conveniences such as heating and electric light, and were unpopular.